 A final consideration we will highlight is NFPA 55, Table 9.3.2., Item 16.
 The spill of liquid oxygen on organic materials such as asphalt or wood can create an explosion hazard, as the oxygen will soak into these materials and will create an oxygen enriched environment.
 Vehicles driving over or staff walking over the oxygen-enriched organic material, such as wood or asphalt, can result in an explosion.
 Item 16 of Table 9.3.2 prescribes a physical separation of a minimum of 3 ft between combustible surfaces, such as asphalt or bitumastic paving, from areas below connections where liquid oxygen can fall during loading or unloading operations and system operation.
 NFPA 55, 18.104.22.168 addresses the required dimensions of noncombustible paving around the liquid mobile supply equipment for refill of the system.
 Liquid oxygen connections, including the emergency oxygen supply connection required by NFPA 99, should not be located over asphalt and the bulk oxygen storage systems should not be installed upon asphalt or similar paving materials.

 Mark Ridley-Thomas Behavioral Health CenterLearn More

 Originally built in 1965, the health center was in need of some adaptive repurposing.
 Check out the development and solutions that provided cost savings for the design-build team.

 talk to a Coffman engineer

-This is a summary of the code provisions and additional requirements may apply to your project.
-If you would like clarification on other sections of the healthcare code or have questions, contact us.
+This is a summary of the code provisions.
+Contact us if you would like clarification on other sections of the healthcare code or have questions.
 We’d be happy to discuss.